Sivanujan1998/Location_Finder/README.md

 # DummyLocationFinder
-Here I Used Leaflet Library, This an open-source JavaScript library for mobile-friendly interactive maps.
+<b>Here I Used Leaflet Library, This an open-source JavaScript library for mobile-friendly interactive maps.</b>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.